Give Me a Break, “Passing Judgment”

 “Be kind to all creatures.
 This is the true religion.”

-I simply can’t understand why a minister should be fired from their church if they get arrested for a DWI (had a client recently fired and a chaplain put on leave).
+I can’t understand why a church would fire a minister if they get arrested for a DWI (had a client recently fired and a chaplain put on leave).
 People make mistakes.
 A church who is living what they preach should show mercy and kindness.
 The very essence of Biblical teaching is to provide standards to live by, not stones to throw.
 Preachers pound from the pulpit “Let him who is without sin cast the first stone.”

 Many people make the mistake of a DWI.
 Most DWIs involve no victims (people pulled over for traffic violations like speeding).
 No one goes out with the intent to get a DWI.
 DWI is more a misjudgment than bad judgment.
 If the President of the United States can govern the country (George W. Bush) with a DWI, a minister should certainly expect mercy from their church.
 If not, one should consider the worth of the church to begin with.